mechmotum/mechmotum.github.io/content/setup-development-environment.rst

    wheel                     0.44.0             pyhd8ed1ab_0    conda-forge
    xz                        5.2.6                h166bdaf_0    conda-forge

-If you carefully install all of the PyPi packages' dependencies from Conda Forge then you can reasonably safely run ``conda update --all`` inside the Conda environment and then follow that with a ``python -m pip install --no-deps -U sympy`` to upgrade the PyPi package.
+If you carefully install all of the PyPI packages' dependencies from Conda Forge then you can reasonably safely run ``conda update --all`` inside the Conda environment and then follow that with a ``python -m pip install --no-deps -U sympy`` to upgrade the PyPI package.

 This method will generally work but it requires you to manually determine and install the dependencies.
-If you have many PyPi packages, then this may get out of hand to manage.
-But my experience is that you typically don't have many PyPi packages you need that are not on Conda Forge.
+If you have many PyPI packages, then this may get out of hand to manage.
+But my experience is that you typically don't have many PyPI packages you need that are not on Conda Forge.

-Conda does also support specifying PyPi packages in the environment file like
+Conda does also support specifying PyPI packages in the environment file like
 so:

 .. code-block:: yaml